vfillis/out-of-area-placements/README.md

-# Out of Area Placements in mental health services
+# Out of Area Placements in Mental Health Services

 Every month patients are sent away from their home for mental health treatment because there are no local beds available for them.
 Inappropriate Out of Area Placements aren't decreasing despite the government's plan to eliminate them by 2020/21.